 By making small changes, you can make people notice you, respect you and want to talk to you.
 You don’t need to change who you are.

-Mistake 1: You’re quiet or don’t know what to say
+1. You might be quiet or not know what to say

 Here’s the problem with being quiet: People usually don’t understand that you’re quiet because you’re shy or don’t know what to say (or because you’re an overthinker, like me)